-Columbus boasts more than 26 colleges, universities and technical schools, giving Columbus the nation’s second highest number of college students per capita.
-Leading the way in enrollment is The Ohio State University with more than 64,000 students.
+The Columbus region boasts more than 46 colleges, universities and technical schools, giving Columbus the nation’s second highest number of college students per capita.
+Leading the way in enrollment is The Ohio State University with more than 66,000 students.

 Columbus City Schools and several outstanding suburban and private school districts are located in Franklin County.
 The metropolitan area’s K-12 education options include schools that are ranked by U.S. News & World Report as top U.S. high schools.

 Arts and Entertainment Abound